1997 ARL season: Post season

-With twenty-two teams playing in two competitions in 1997 crowd attendances and corporate sponsorships were spread very thinly, and many teams found themselves in financial difficulty by the end of the season.
+With twenty-two teams playing in two competitions in 1997 crowd attendances and corporate sponsorship were spread very thinly, and many teams found themselves in financial difficulty by the end of the season.
 Despite having the financial backing of Optus, the Australian Rugby League decided that it was not in the best interests of the game to run two competitions and undertook moves to approach News Limited and invite the traditional clubs back into the main competition.
 As a consequence of the negotiations that followed, on 23 September 1997 the ARL announced that it was forming a new competition in partnership with News Limited.
 The NRL was formed from the ARL and Super League competitions.